Walmart employee steals thousands in cash from registers - NewsBreak

 Police said once Barnard moved to the lottery register, at around 10:43 p.m. the same day, she rang up a Black & Mild cigar for herself and again ran the transaction as a cash sale, causing the drawer to open.

-Authorities observed Barnard on the security footage lean over the drawer from her waist area, which the asset protection manager said was an attempt to conceal what she was doing from the cameras.LOCAL CRIME: Former City View tax collector embezzlement trial delayed
+Authorities observed Barnard on the security footage lean over the drawer from her waist area, which the asset protection manager said was an attempt to conceal what she was doing from the cameras.Man arrested in connection to 2007 East Texas murder of 19-year-old

 Police said Barnard’s hands were moving in the footage, and that she stretched her Walmart vest as she stuffed money from the open drawer into her waist area.